tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.rnn.md

 This kernel op implements the following mathematical equations:

-Baises are initialized with :
+Biases are initialized with :
 `b_ru` - constant_initializer(1.0)
 `b_c` - constant_initializer(0.0)
 ```